european-public-network/european-public-network.github.io/docs/4000_developers/4600_tooling/4620_generator-evan.md

 # Project Generator

-The [evan.network project generator](https://github.com/evannetwork/generator-evan) is a [yeoman generator](http://yeoman.io/) for the whole evan.network project
+The [evan.network project generator](https://github.com/evannetwork/generator-evan) is a [yeoman generator](http://yeoman.io/) for the whole European Public Network project stack.
-stack.
 This generator will create a basic project with a lots of scripts to handle smart-contracts, smart-agents, DApps and more.